systematic-magic/AgingPubMed/research_papers_suppl.rst

 	Examples of things we can overlook would be justified legends/notes sections, keeping certain text in bold, punctuation for figure and table names and placement of figure legends before the figure instead of after.

 Check each supplementary file to verify contents.
+Google Drive and `VLC <https://www.videolan.org/>` are alternative methods to open supplementary videos if you’re having trouble opening with your pre-installed video player.

 .. _title_supplementary_html_research_papers: